Here, learn about getting a "green card" for a family member. It is best to speak to an immigration lawyer for help.

 - If your family member is not from one of the countries listed at the top, use the dates in the “All Chargeability Areas Except Those Listed” category.

-- If your priority date on your family petition receipt or approval notice is before the date listed in the Visa Bulletin, there is a visa available for your family member or they are able to submit their application.
+- If your priority date on your family petition receipt or approval notice is before the date listed in the Visa Bulletin, a visa is available for your family member, or they can submit their application.

-- If your priority date in the I-130 receipt is on or after the listed date, there is not yet a visa available for your family member or they are not yet able to submit their application.
+- If your priority date in the I-130 receipt is on or after the listed date, there is not yet a visa available for your family member, or they cannot submit their application.
 You must keep waiting.

-Keep in mind that the dates listed on the Visa Bulletin depend on the number of applications that were received from the different countries for the different categories.
+Remember that the dates listed on the Visa Bulletin depend on the number of applications received from the different countries for the different categories.
 The dates on the Visa Bulletin do not move chronologically.
 For example, if on September 1, 2020, the priority date listed for your category is September 1, 2024, then that does not mean that a visa will be available in four years.
-For many months, the date on the Visa Bulletin will not change or only change a few days—and it may even move backward.
+For many months, the date on the Visa Bulletin will not change or only change for a few days—and it may even move backward.
 In the example above, four years gives you a general idea of the wait time.